mohrezaeib/plastizyme-miner/README.md

 # Plastizyme Miner
-Identify potential plastic degrading enzymes focusing on Polyethylene terephthalate (PET), by analysing metagenomic data.
-This Repository is based on previous work by ProteinGAN [https://github.com/Biomatter-Designs/ProteinGAN] and ESM [https://github.com/facebookresearch/esm]
-ProteinGAN is tailored to augment real PET-degrading enzyme datasets.
-The Enriched dataset is utilized to train the classifiers based on the ESM model.
+Plastizyme Miner aims to identify potential plastic-degrading enzymes, with a focus on Polyethylene terephthalate (PET), by analyzing metagenomic data.
+The repository builds upon previous work by ProteinGAN [https://github.com/Biomatter-Designs/ProteinGAN] and ESM  [https://github.com/facebookresearch/esm], leveraging ProteinGAN to augment real PET-degrading enzyme datasets and utilizing the enriched dataset to train classifiers based on the ESM model.

 ## Paper abstract

 ## Licenses